Social determinants of health: Ongoing debates

-Steven H. Woolf of the Virginia Commonwealth University Center on Human Needs states, "The degree to which social conditions affect health is illustrated by the association between education and mortality rates."
+Steven H. Woolf of the Virginia Commonwealth University Center on Human Needs states: "The degree to which social conditions affect health is illustrated by the association between education and mortality rates."
 Reports in 2005 revealed the mortality rate was 206.3 per 100,000 for adults aged 25 to 64 years with little education beyond high school, but was twice as great (477.6 per 100,000) for those with only a high school education and three times as great (650.4 per 100,000) for those less educated.
 Based on the data collected, the social conditions such as education, income, and race were dependent on one another, but these social conditions also apply to independent health influences.

 Marmot and Bell of the University College London found that in wealthy countries, income and mortality are correlated as a marker of relative position within society, and this relative position is related to social conditions that are important for health including good early childhood development, access to high quality education, rewarding work with some degree of autonomy, decent housing, and a clean and safe living environment.
-The social condition of autonomy, control, and empowerment turns are important influences on health and disease, and individuals who lack social participation and control over their lives are at a greater risk for heart disease and mental illness.
+The social conditions of autonomy, control, and empowerment are important influences on health and disease, and individuals who lack social participation and control over their lives are at a greater risk for heart disease and mental illness.

-Early childhood development can be promoted or disrupted as a result of the social and environmental factors affecting the mother, while the child is still in the womb.
-Janet Currie's research finds that women in New York City receiving assistance from the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), in comparison to their previous or future childbirth, are 5.6% less likely to give birth to a child who is underweight, an indication that a child will have better short term, and long term physical, and cognitive development.
+Early childhood development can be promoted or disrupted as a result of the social and environmental factors affecting the mother while the child is still in the womb.
+Janet Currie's research finds that women in New York City receiving assistance from the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), in comparison to their previous or future childbirth, are 5.6% less likely to give birth to an underweight child, an indication that a child will have better short term, and long term physical, and cognitive development.

 Several other social determinants are related to health outcomes and public policy, and are easily understood by the public to impact health.
 They tend to cluster together – for example, those living in poverty experience a number of negative health determinants.